machal/cssmine-content/css3-gradients.md

 ### Color-stops

-You can define how colors are distributed along the axis.
-That is why we use color-stops that a definable in standard CSS units (`%`, `px`, `em`…).
-It is the same stop you may know from graphic editors but expressed in a code.
+You can define how colors are distributed along an axis.
+That is why we use color-stops that are definable in standard CSS units (`%`, `px`, `em`…).
+It is the same stop you may know from graphic editors but this one is written in code.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 background: